 What types of featured snippets exist?

-, there are three main types of featured snippets.
+In total, there are three main types of featured snippets.
 First, paragraph snippets provide short text answers.
 Next, list snippets use bulleted or numbered lists for clarity.
 Finally, table snippets present data comparisons, such as prices or specs, in an organized format.

 How can I optimize content for paragraph snippets?